VowpalWabbit/vowpal_wabbit/utl/code_submission/README.txt

 Platform: Ubuntu

-There are two ways to verify the results in the paper.
+There are two ways to run experiments described in the paper.

-A) Use scripts to run experiments:
+A) Use scripts:

 1) Ensure that you have all dependencies to build vw. https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Dependencies#ubuntu